Security Assessment And Testing

 Configuring Vulnerability Scans #

-• Scan Sensitivity Levels - Determine the types of check, but could disrupt target environments if too agressive
+• Scan Sensitivity Levels - Determine the types of checks, but could disrupt target environments if too aggressive

 • 1 distinct vulnerability = 1 plugin